- Part 3/4 for the Solved Problem 9-9-6, How To Find LL?

 Estimation of the coefficient of bending cb.

-The next step is to estimate the Coefficient of bending Cb to continue to calculate the Mn due to lateral-torsional buckling.
+The next step is to estimate the Coefficient of bending Cb to continue calculating the Mn due to lateral-torsional buckling.
+I have started with parts Ab and Cd, which are similar.
+Estimate the moment values for four portions.
+Please refer to the first part of the next slide.

 This is a very useful external resource for steel beams.
 Chapter 8 – Bending Members.